Skip to main content

 Here is what creators actually earn per 1,000 Shorts views:

-Here's a stat that tells the whole story: only 8% of Shorts creators report ad revenue as their primary income source.
-The rest monetize through affiliate marketing, sponsorships, merchandise, course sales, coaching, and the big one - funneling Shorts viewers to longer content that pays significantly more.
+Only 8% of Shorts creators report ad revenue as their primary income.
+The rest earn through affiliate marketing, sponsorships, merch, courses, coaching, and the big one: funneling Shorts viewers to longer content that pays far more.
+Low CPMs, high reach.
+The platform is built for discovery, not direct monetization, so the winners build systems around Shorts rather than treating them as the product.

-The Shorts-to-Long-Form Pipeline (Where the Real Money Is)
+The Shorts-to-Long-Form Pipeline

-The data is dramatic: creators who post both Shorts AND long-form content grow their subscriber base 3x faster than single-format creators.
-Their total watch time increases 2.5x in the first year.
-Channels using both formats grow 41% faster overall.
+If you take one thing away from this guide, take this.
+Creators who post both Shorts and long-form grow their subscriber base 3x faster than single-format creators, with total watch time up 2.5x in the first year and channels growing 41% faster overall.

 How to Build the Pipeline